alw1746/Joey_LED_Backpack/README.md

 ## Software
 Standalone test programs are found in the Examples directory.
 I will create a proper class library in future.

-1. **[RandomNumbers.ino](https://github.com/alw1746/Adafruit_ILI9486_STM32/blob/master/examples/graphicstest/graphicstest.ino)** - Display a 4-digit random number with some fancy effects.
+1. **[RandomNumbers.ino](https://github.com/alw1746/Adafruit_ILI9486_STM32/blob/master/examples/graphicstest/graphicstest.ino)** - Display a 4-digit randomly generated number with some special effects such as blank,brightness,etc.
 [![RandomNumDisplay output](images/RandNumvid.png)](https://youtu.be/yJXaeY--OnA)

 2. **[ShowAll.ino](https://github.com/alw1746/Arduino-Joey/blob/master/examples/ShowAll/ShowAll.ino)** - Light up every segment on the Joey board in a loop and show corresponding pin-to-segment mappings in the serial monitor.
 Very useful debug tool.